tanishsaajan/tanishsaajan/README.md

 🎨 **Beyond the Data Matrix**<br>
 When I’m not immersed in the digital realm, you can find me:
-- 🎨 Unleashing my inner artist through painting — because data visualization isn't the only canvas that calls to me!
+- 📸 Unleashing my inner artist through photography — because data visualization isn't the only canvas that calls to me!
 - 📺 Getting lost in captivating TV shows and movies — every data scientist needs a little downtime to recharge!
 - ✈️ Exploring new cultures and destinations — the world is a vast and fascinating dataset just waiting to be explored!